 With over 120 BHF fundraising groups in the North of the UK, Dan and his colleagues have high hopes for this technique as a means of helping their volunteers to get new and different ideas to help the cause they care about.
 Dan says the 2 key elements to this technique working are that;

 - “You already have to have built trust with your volunteers.
 You need to be giving exceptional supporter care to your volunteers already if we expect them to bring their friends and contacts on board.

 - And quite simply, you need to ‘make the ask’, volunteers lead busy lives and won’t naturally think of offering up their contacts.
 Volunteers care about your cause and would want to bring all that they can to achieve your mission, but many won’t link their volunteering to other parts of their lives – such as their work or hobbies.
 If you want to be introduced to people’s networks you need to ask them – and show them the huge impact that could achieve for your cause.”

 I hope this blog inspires you to explore ways to help your supporters be ever more effective in their fundraising.
 If you’ve found it helpful, please share it with your colleagues and let us know what you think / what works for you.

-Dan, Jane, Nikki and Sue who have all used this technique to goo effect.
+Thanks to Dan, Jane, Nikki and Sue who have all used this technique to good effect.